A Family's Guide to the Military for Dummies

 Amy Stevens shares her experiences while creating a great sense of pride in the military family.
 With a firm belief that she is serving her country as a military wife.
 Amy Stevens shares methods for improving relationships and dealing with the emotions that surround a deployment.

-Everything About ME (Military Personnel and Families Edition):
+Everything About ME (Military Personnel and Families Edition)

 Author: Dee Marrella, Copyright @ 2011